-Throughout our work we always make sure to collaborate with local organizations, and together we help families and communities on their path twoards a better and more sustainable future.
+We collaborate with local organizations to identify families in need, and to help communities on their path toward a better and more sustainable future.

 Poverty in Guatemala

-59.3% of the Guatemalan population lives in poverty, earning less than $3.10 per day.
+The United Nations identifies Guatemala’s Human Development Index as the second lowest in all of the Americas, second only to Haiti.
+Approximately 59% of the Guatemalan population lives in poverty, defined as earning less than US $3.10 per day.
 In rural and indigenous areas, this number rises to 79%.

-This is why Constru Casa has made its mission to combat poverty in rural areas all over Guatemala by using holistic development programs to provide housing and to build lives.
+This is why Constru Casa has made its mission to combat poverty in rural areas all over Guatemala through the construction of adequate housing and the creation of holistic community development programs.

-Our programs have shown a high impact.
-Learn more about the impact of our work here.
+Our programs have made a great impact; learn more about the impact of our work here.